I am always asked where to find these items. There are several

 Mixing tray - I recommend the larger pallet tray that you can place your paints around the side and mix in the middle.

-Masking tape -(for watercolor) I recommend the inexpensive Scotch brand of 3M manilla (tan in color) masking tape.
+Masking tape - I recommend the inexpensive Scotch brand of 3M manilla (tan in color) masking tape.
 I use this to secure the paper to a firm surface to insure it doesn't wrinkle or warp when the paper gets wet.

 pencils and erasers - Get some hard/light led pencils to draw with.
 You don't want a lot of dark heavy pencil lines in your painting.

 Xacto knife, or sharp blade - We will be using this to create effects.